googlefonts/googlefonts.github.io/gf-guide/onboarder-workflow.md

 <br>

 Check new fonts with the proof reports:
-- the design is consistent througout all styles
+- the design is consistent throughout all styles
 - outlines are quality
 - there are basic spacing and kerning
 - nothing weird is happening